Table of Contents

 - Unwanted grabbing, touching, or fondling, regardless of whether clothed or not;

-- Repeatedly standing close to another individual and purposefully brushing up against another individual;
+- Repeatedly standing close to another individual and purposefully brushing up against them;

-- Constantly requesting another individual to socialize during off-hours, specifically when that person has rejected those advances;
+- Constantly requesting another individual to socialize during off-hours, specifically when that person has previously rejected invitations or advances;

 - Giving sexually suggestive presents or objects;